ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 ## Raw pointers

-This pointers are mainly used to use C pointer.
-They do not have the same protections than *smart pointers* and often have to be used in `unsafe` context.
-For instance, freeing raw pointer must be done manually without Rust warranties.
+These pointers are mainly used for C pointers.
+They do not have the same protections as *smart pointers* and often have to be used in `unsafe` context.
+For instance, freeing raw pointers must be done manually without Rust guaranties.

 > **Rule {{#check MEM-NORAWPOINTER | Do no convert smart pointer into raw pointer in Rust without `unsafe`}}**
 >